 Escaping the heat of the midday sun, you return to the boat for lunch.
 The boat cruise downstream to find a quiet mooring place for overnight

 Taking the early morning flight from Bali, you are met at the airport in Komodo by your tour leaders and taken straight to your boat.
-As you settle into your new home, head to your first snorkeling spot; a coral restoration project where you can see how the corals and fish populations have grown since it were first transplanted in 2014
+As you settle into your new home, head to your first snorkeling session of the trip.

-Go ashore on Komodo Island in search of the fearsome Komodo dragons, found only in the Komodo National Park.
+Go ashore searching for the fearsome Komodo dragons found only in the Komodo National Park.
 This is the world’s largest lizard, growing up to a length of three meters and weighing up to approximately 70 kilograms.
-Enjoy some magnificent snorkeling on some of the Komodo Park’s best reefs.
-Swim with manta rays as it feed on the current and circle the so-called cleaning stations, where small fish remove parasites from their skin.
-Snorkel at a favorite hangout of sea turtles, where you have a chance to swim with these gentle reptiles as it cruise along the shallow water of the reef.
+Enjoy some magnificent snorkelling on some of Komodo Park’s best reefs.
+Snorkel at a favorite hangout of sea turtles, where you can have a chance to swim with these gentle reptiles as they cruise along the reef’s shallow water.

-Wake up off the coast of a beautiful uninhabited island with a beach of pure white sand with some sparkles of powdered red coral, creating the effect of a “pink beach”.
-You spend the morning here, swimming, paddle boarding, and snorkeling on the beautiful coral reef that lies parallel to the beach.
-Over lunch, you cruise to a nearby active volcanic island where you see a large wooden pinisi boat with the same pedigree and history of SeaTrek’s very own ships being built on the beach.
-Walking around this small village, get a feel for their simple way of life, chat with the locals and maybe buy some handmade textiles as a souvenir.
+Wake up off the coast of a beautiful, uninhabited island with a beach of pure white sand with some sparkles of powdered red coral, creating the effect of a “pink beach.”
+You spend the morning here, swimming, paddleboarding, and snorkelling on the beautiful coral reef that lies parallel to the beach.
+Cruise to a nearby active volcanic island where you can enjoy a unique snorkelling experience where volcanic gases escape in the form of bubbles from the sea floor among the corals, with the metallic black volcanic sand below being home to an abundance of very interesting invertebrates.
 Spend the day at a strange and mystical volcanic island with a sunken crater lake in its center that was filled with saltwater when the nearby Mt Tambora catastrophically erupted in 1815.
-Here you swim, kayak and paddleboard on the lake, and the more adventurous can go trekking around the crater rim.
-Experience one of the famous SeaTrek beach BBQs under a night sky filled with millions of stars as you feast on the amazing local delicacies prepared by the chef, and all accompanied by live medical entertainment from the talented crew.
-Another highlight of your visit to the island is the sight of thousands of flying foxes that fly at dusk from the island to feed on the mainland.
+Here you can swim, kayak, and paddleboard on the lake.

 Day 9-10: Sumbawa ( Whale Sharks) | Moyo Island (Jungle Waterfall)

-You have chance for an early morning swim with whale sharks, the gentle giants of the sea.
-These massive but harmless animals have long congregated here in the bay but now, thanks to travelers like you, a formed a mutually beneficial alliance with the local fisherman who have their traditional small floating fishing platforms in the bay that attract the sharks.
-Spend the day on a beach located on a small limestone island nearby, kayaking, swimming and snorkeling, and exploring the local karst formations.
-You cruise to Labuan Aji village on the island of Moyo to visit the village and walk to a scenic waterfall where you can bathe in the refreshing cool water.
+Prepare for an exhilarating opportunity to swim with whale sharks, the majestic, gentle giants of the sea.
+These massive but harmless animals have long congregated here in the bay, but now, thanks to travellers like you, a mutually beneficial alliance has been formed with the local fishermen, who have their traditional small floating fishing platforms in the bay that attract the sharks.
+You can’t be guaranteed a sighting, as these wild animals aren’t on a leash, but fingers crossed that you see them.

 Day 11-12: Sangeang Island | Gili Lawa Darat Island | Rinca Island